 - On the Device overview page, select the bay to fill.

-- Scan the barcode from the top of the bottle.
-The device now recognizes this bottle and you can assign it to the available zones.
+- Scan the QR code from the bottle.
+The device now recognizes this bottle, and you can assign it to the available zones.

 Step 8: Customize

 The OtO app was designed to be flexible so you can set your device to run the way you want!
 Each new zone you create will come with a default application schedule of three times per week at 6:00am, however you can change this at any time.